 As observed by Arsenijević (2017), the mere fact that pronouns can be modified in BCMS and in English is not enough to claim that there is indeed a DP layer involved in the structure.
-Under most of the proposals that postulate a DP layer in the structure of the pronoun, it is assumed that pronouns are generated in N and move to D, collecting the inflectional morphology along the way from the Agr(eement) projections that stand in between, e.g. Progovac (1998) (see also Franks and Pereltsvaig 2004).
+Under most of the proposals that postulate a DP layer in the structure of the pronoun, it is assumed that pronouns are generated in N and move to D, collecting the inflectional morphology along the way from the Agr(eement) projections that stand in between, e.g., Progovac (1998) (see also Franks and Pereltsvaig 2004).
 Furthermore, BCMS pronouns allow an overt noun to follow them, and assuming that the overt noun also originates in N, the two should be mutually exclusive.
-Conversely, overt material such as adjectives and demonstratives can precede the pronoun (6), which would also be unexpected if pronouns are located in D. See Despić (2011:201-222) for a detailed discussion.
-Finally, a potential confound related to examples such as (6a) was recognised by Arsenijević (2014b), who argues that there are also semantic restrictions on the adjectives that can modify pronouns.
+Conversely, overt material such as adjectives and demonstratives can precede the pronoun, (6), which would also be unexpected if pronouns are located in D. Finally, a potential confound related to examples such as (6a) was recognized by Arsenijević (2014), who argues that there are also semantic restrictions on the adjectives that can modify pronouns.
 In particular, he argues that only non-restrictive adjectives can combine with pronouns.
-Adjectives that are used restrictively can combine with pronouns only if the pronouns themselves semantically shift in interpretation, acquiring the interpretation of nouns (i.e. from <e> to <e, t>, as evident in the different agreement possibilities that such a pronoun can show demonstrated in (6a)).
+Adjectives that are used restrictively can combine with pronouns only if the pronouns themselves semantically shift in interpretation, acquiring the interpretation of nouns (i.e., from <e> to <e, t>, as is evident in the different agreement possibilities that such a pronoun can show demonstrated in (6a)).

 Furthermore, a Pro-DP behaves as an R-expression, while a Pro-PhiP behaves as a bound variable, and as such it may license sloppy readings.
 Clitics in BCMS are argued to allow for sloppy identity readings (see Runić 2014), which would qualify them as PhiPs.
-There are nevertheless contexts in which strong pronouns can also be interpreted as bound variables, thus counting as PhiPs, e.g. focus in (7b).
-See also Ruda (2021b); Stegovec (2019) for additional conflicting data from Polish and Slovenian.
+There are nevertheless contexts in which strong pronouns can also be interpreted as bound variables, thus counting as PhiPs, e.g., focus in (7b).